-The scents of a day’s worth of cooking waft into the air above the table.
+The scents of a day’s worth of cooking hang in the air above the table.
 Wine.
 Lots of wine.
-Not the $13 a bottle nonsense that was prevalent in her house growing up.
+Not the thirteen dollar a bottle nonsense that was so prevalent in her house growing up.
+Never that.
 Not with Rachel’s mother in law here.
 Alice always ensures they drink the very best, even if it means bringing her own supply of what she considers best.

-Julia, sitting across the table, happily sloshes the contents of her glass around before taking another mouthful.
+Her husband’s Aunt Julia, Alice’s sister, sits across the table happily sloshing the contents of her glass around before taking another mouthful.
 “Such a beautiful home Rachel.
 Really.
 You’ve outdone yourself with this meal.”

 “I’m glad you’re enjoying yourself,” Rachel says as best as she is able to.

 Julia chews on a mouthful of green bean casserole before taking another hefty gulp.
 “I am, and I have to tell you.
 Both of you.
 Your mother would be so proud of how you’ve kept her tradition going.”